Climate change, pollution, drought, and environmental disparities are issues that affect us all, both locally and globally.

 The goals of the international accords, signed by nearly 200 countries, are in line with Berkeley's Climate Action Plan (CAP), approved in 2009, that aims to achieve zero net energy consumption for all new and existing buildings by 2050.
 Other CAP goals include making public transit, walking and cycling the primary means of transportation, sending zero waste to landfills, and achieving net zero energy on all city buildings.

-Berkeley recently joined the East Bay Community Energy Authority, which, for the first time ever, will give residents an alternative to PG&E and the chance to get 100 percent of their energy from renewable sources as early as mid-2018.
+Berkeley recently joined the East Bay Community Energy Authority, which, starting in summer 2018, will give residents an alternative to PG&E and the chance to get 100 percent of their energy from renewable sources.
+Equally important, EBCEA will incentivize and promote local distributed energy generation so that our diverse communities can benefit from the rapid transition to renewables.

 Reducing Carbon Emissions